The Last Warrior: Root of Evil: Development

 The writers of the film The Last Warrior: Root of Evil continued to follow the canon begun in the first film: they did not only invite evil spirits (Koschei, Baba Yaga, Vodyanoy) to their fairy tale, but also added new magical assistants - and above all, a stunning, dashing Kolobok.

 Marina Zhigalova-Ozkan, Disney Studios in Russia and the CIS, added.

 Filming

 Principal photography of the film was shot on Krestovaya Hill near the city of Gubakha in the Urals, Krasnodar Krai and Republic of Karelia, and the main, where the whole city was, took place in the Moscow Oblast suburbs, where a special city was constructed for the film.

 Filming began in June 2020.
 In the photographs from the set, various decorations were seen: huts, ice warriors.
 At the same time, it is known that the events of the film will take place both in winter and in summer.

 Release

-The film is scheduled to release on December 24, 2020 in the United States and in Russia, it was released on January 1, 2021.
+The film was scheduled to release on December 24, 2020 in the United States and in Russia, it was released on January 1, 2021.